3-year-old hospitalized for months after ingesting meth; police find drug mixed with candy

 FESTUS, Mo.
-(KTVI) – Court records show a 3-year-old tested positive for methamphetamine and was hospitalized for months after staying at their father’s home in Missouri.
+(KTVI) – Court records showed a 3-year-old tested positive for methamphetamine and was hospitalized for months after staying at their father’s home in Missouri.

 A police investigation at the home found meth mixed with candy in a bowl at the child’s level.